Infrastructure Investment and Jobs Act: Senate passage

 White House officials stated on July 7 that legislative text was nearing completion.
 On July 14, the Senate Energy and Natural Resources Committee advanced an energy bill expected to be included in the bipartisan package.
 On July 21, Senate Majority Leader Charles Schumer put forward a "shell bill" for a vote to kick off debate in the Senate, intending to add the bipartisan text via an amendment.
 (Note: McConnell and some other Republicans indicated that they wished to see the text prior to voting on debating it.
 The measure initially failed to pass along party lines, with Schumer switching his vote to 'no' so he could recall the vote on another day.)
-On July 25, Republican senator Rob Portman stated that an agreement was "about 90%" complete, with mass transit being one remaining point of contention.
+On July 25, Senator Rob Portman of Ohio stated that an agreement was "about 90%" complete, with mass transit being one remaining point of contention.
 On July 30, Portman stated that this had been resolved.
-On July 28, Senator Kyrsten Sinema stated that she did not support a reconciliation bill costing $3.5 trillion, breaking the stalemate and allowing the bipartisan bill to move forward.
+On July 28, Senator Kyrsten Sinema of Arizona stated that she did not support a reconciliation bill costing $3.5 trillion, breaking the stalemate and allowing the bipartisan bill to move forward.
 That day, the Senate voted 67–32 to advance the bill, and on July 30, voted 66–28 to proceed to its consideration.
 The legislation text was completed and substituted into the bill on August 1.
 On August 5, Schumer moved to truncate debate on the legislation, setting up a procedural vote on August 7, which passed 67–27.
 Fifteen or more amendments were expected to receive votes through the weekend.
 On August 10, the bill was passed by the Senate 69–30.
 It sets aside $550 billion in new spending.

 A procedural vote on a House rule concerning passing both bills passed along party lines on August 24.